ajsn-gde/ajsn-gde/README.md

 ## Hi there 👋 I'm Angel 👋

+📊I'm passionate about data
+🤖Especially when uncovering insights, exploring AI, and transforming raw information into meaningful stories 🪄Currently, I'm diving into the world of **generative AI**, which feels almost magical to me 🎨While also exploring **the art of data visualization**
 <!--
 **ajsn-gde/ajsn-gde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.